Spin ladder quantum simulators from spin-orbit-coupled quantum dot spin qubits: Weak rung coupling limit

 For $\zeta\neq 0$ and $\eta=0$, phase i becomes less stable and turns into phase ii for a sufficiently large $\zeta$, as shown in Fig.~\ref{Fig:Ladder_PD_zero}(a).
 Technically, the pinning of $\Theta_+$ is weakened by a finite $\zeta$, making room for the competing order (i.e., the $V_+$ term).
 For $\zeta=0$ and $\eta\neq 0$, the phases ii and iii become unstable and undergo transitions for a sufficiently large $\eta$ as shown in Fig.~\ref{Fig:Ladder_PD_zero}(b).
 Phase ii can be driven into phase i ($\Gamma_\perp/J_\perp<1$) or phase iv ($\Gamma_\perp/J_\perp>1$) depending on $\Gamma_\perp/J_\perp$.
 Phase iv is another nonmagnetic gapped phase, whose pinning condition of $\Theta_+$ is different from phase i Meanwhile, phase iii can be driven into phase v, a magnetic gapped phase with finite $\langle n_+^Y\rangle$.
 See Table~\ref{tab:phases} for detailed descriptions of phases iv and v.

 For $\zeta\neq 0$ and $\eta\neq 0$, commensurate-incommensurate transitions \cite{PokrovskyVL1979} can happen, corresponding to disordering the orders in the symmetric sector.
 Note that the antisymmetric sector is completely unaffected by $\zeta$ and $\eta$.
 In Fig.~\ref{Fig:Ladder_PD_By}, we show three phase diagrams with three representative values of $\eta$.
 Two new phases, vi and vii, emerge.
 Within phases vi and vii, both cosine terms in $\hat{H}_+$ [given by Eq.~(\ref{Eq:H_+-}a)] are irrelevant due to large $\zeta$ and $\eta$, realizing Luttinger liquids in the symmetric sector.
 In addition to finite magnetization along longitudinal ($y$) direction, phase vi contains power-law correlation in $n_-^X$ and $n_-^Z$, while phase vii contains power-law correlation in $n_+^Y$.
-These power-law correlations are expected to be stabilized in finite systems, which are relevant to the spin-qubit experiments (e.g., the $2\times 4$ quantum dot arrays in Refs.~\cite{HsiaoTK2024,ZhangX2025,FarinaPC2025a}).
+These power-law correlations are expected to be stabilized in finite systems.
 The phase boundaries in Fig.~\ref{Fig:Ladder_PD_By} are computed based on the Luther-Emery quadratic fermion theory, as discussed previously and in Appendix~\ref{App:LE}.
 Note that the boundary between phases i and ii in Fig.~\ref{Fig:Ladder_PD_By}a is not a vertical line.
 As a result, phase i can be driven into phase ii by the longitudinal field ($\zeta$).
 The same is true for the boundary between phases iv and ii [Fig.~\ref{Fig:Ladder_PD_By}b] and the boundary between phases v and iii [Fig.~\ref{Fig:Ladder_PD_By}c].

 Finally, we note that phases i, ii, iii, iv, and v do not have finite longitudinal magnetization even under a finite longitudinal magnetic field.
 The nonmagnetic phases i, iv, and v are protected by the gaps due to pinning of $\Theta_+$, which can be suppressed by the longitudinal magnetic field, corresponding to the commensurate-incommensurate transition \cite{PokrovskyVL1979}.
 Phases ii and iii are robust against the applied longitudinal field because pinning of $\Phi_+$ results in completely disordered $\Theta_+$, a consequence of the commutation relation between $\Theta_+$ and $\Phi_+$.
 Nevertheless, we expect a full spin polarization along $y$ for a sufficiently large longitudinal field regardless of $\Gamma_\perp/J_\perp$, which is not captured by our analysis in the vicinity of zero magnetic field.